Algorithm Fairness in AI for Medicine and Healthcare

-To mitigate disparate treatment in algorithms, the most intuitive and simple approach is fairness through unawareness, in which protected attributes are removed as direct inputs into algorithms, as recommended in current discussions on race-specific covariates in risk calculators\cite{diao2021race}.
-However, denying protected attribute information has been shown to be insufficient in non-discrimination and satisfying fairness guarantees for many applications, as other input features may be unknown confounders that correlate with protected group membership\cite{calders2009building, chen2019fairness}.
-For instance, a canonical example of disparate impact is the 1998 criminal risk assessment tool Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) which predicts recidivism (\textit{e.g.} - committing a misdemeanor or felony, on a scale from 1-10) within 2 years after reassessment.
-In contrast with risk calculators developed in healthcare, COMPAS excludes race as a covariate in predicting recidivism, which was contended as fair as risk scores should have equal meaning despite defendant's race.
-For instance, amongst defendants assigned a COMPAS score of 7, 60\% and 61\% of white and black defendants reoffended respectively.
-However, in 2016, news organization ProPublica argued that this notion of fairness was unfairly biased towards black defendants\cite{feller2016computer}.
-Despite COMPAS being blind to race, of defendants who did not reoffend, blacks were approximately twice-as-likely to be assigned medium-to-high risk scores (44\%) as whites (22\%), which creates a outcome disparity in which blacks are ultimately given harsher treatments.
-Also at the heart of this example is an accuracy-fairness tradeoff in which differing notions of disparate impact are in conflict which one another, which has since motivated the ongoing development of formal definitions of group fairness evaluation criteria in supervised learning algorithms, as shown in \textbf{Box 1}\cite{kleinberg2016inherent, hardt2016equality}.
-For instance, whereas fairness via Predictive Quality Parity (or Calibration) was satisfied in demonstrating equal risk scores for white and black defendants who re-offended, Equalized Odds was violated due to unequal False Positive Rates (FPRs).
+\rjc{However, denying protected attribute information has been shown to be insufficient in non-discrimination and satisfying fairness guarantees for many applications, as other input features may be unknown confounders that correlate with protected group membership\cite{calders2009building, chen2019fairness}.
+As a canonical example, the 1998 COMPAS algorithm is a risk tool that excludes race as a covariate in predicting criminal recidivism, and was contended to be fair in mitigating disparate treatment as predictions were made independent of race.
+However, despite not using race as a covariate, a recent retrospective study found that of defendants who did not reoffend, black defendants were approximately twice-as-likely to be assigned medium-to-high risk scores (44\%) than that of white defendants (22\%) by COMPAS\cite{feller2016computer}.} This example illustrates how differing notions of disparate impact are in conflict which one another, which has since motivated the ongoing development of formal definitions of group fairness evaluation criteria in supervised learning algorithms, as shown in \textbf{Box 2}\cite{kleinberg2016inherent, hardt2016equality}.
+For instance, whereas fairness via Demographic Parity was satisfied in demonstrating equal risk scores for white and black defendants who re-offended, Equalized Odds was violated due to unequal False Positive Rates (FPRs).